AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/node/collators/collation-generation.md

 ///
 /// This differs from `CandidateCommitments` in two ways:
 ///
-/// - does not contain the erasure root; that's computed at the AXIA level, not at Cumulus
+/// - does not contain the erasure root; that's computed at the Axia level, not at Cumulus
 /// - contains a proof of validity. pub struct Collation {
   /// Messages destined to be interpreted by the Relay chain itself. pub upward_messages: Vec<UpwardMessage>,
-  /// The horizontal messages sent by the allychain. pub horizontal_messages: Vec<OutboundHrmpMessage<ParaId>>,
+  /// The horizontal messages sent by the allychain. pub horizontal_messages: Vec<OutboundHrmpMessage<AllyId>>,
   /// New validation code.
   pub new_validation_code: Option<ValidationCode>,
   /// The head-data produced as a result of execution.